ultl/aie/chap_01.md

   altering its external behavior to improve readability, maintainability, or performance.

-  # AI product defensibility
+# AI Product Defensibility

 - **Defensibility** refers to the ability of an AI product to maintain its competitive advantage and protect against imitation or disruption.

-**The Core Problem:**
+**Core Challenges:**

-- **Easy to build = easy to copy** - Low barriers to entry using foundation models means competitors can quickly replicate your product
+- **Easy to build = easy to copy:** Low barriers to entry using foundation models mean competitors can quickly replicate your product.
-- **Your moat is shallow** - Traditional defensibility strategies don't work when the underlying technology is commoditized
+- **Shallow moat:** Traditional defensibility strategies are less effective when the underlying technology is commoditized.

-**The Platform Risk:**
+**Platform Risks:**

-- **Building on borrowed power** - Your app is just a layer on top of someone else's model (GPT, Claude, etc.)
+- **Building on borrowed power:** Applications are often just a layer on top of someone else’s model (e.g., GPT, Claude).
-- **Feature absorption threat** - When foundation models improve, they may directly incorporate your app's functionality
+- **Feature absorption threat:** As foundation models improve, they may directly incorporate your app’s functionality.
-- **Obsolescence risk** - Your specialized tool becomes redundant as base models get better
+- **Obsolescence risk:** Specialized tools can become redundant as base models advance.

 **PDF Parsing Example:**

-- **Temporary advantage** - Building PDF tools made sense when ChatGPT couldn't handle PDFs well
+- **Temporary advantage:** Building PDF tools was valuable when ChatGPT lacked PDF capabilities.
-- **Advantage erosion** - If ChatGPT improves PDF processing, your app loses its core value
+- **Advantage erosion:** As ChatGPT improves PDF processing, such applications lose their core value.
-- **Competitive weakness** - Your market position crumbles when foundational assumptions change
+- **Competitive weakness:** Market position weakens when foundational assumptions change.

-**Defensive Options:**
+**Defensive Strategies:**

-- **Target open-source users** - Serve customers who want to host models in-house
+- **Target open-source users:** Serve customers who require in-house model hosting.
-- **Focus on deployment needs** - Build for on-premises, security, or compliance requirements
+- **Focus on deployment needs:** Build for on-premises, security, or compliance requirements.
-- **Add unique value layers** - Create features around workflow, UX, or integrations that models can't easily replicate
+- **Add unique value layers:** Develop features around workflow, user experience, or integrations that are difficult for models to replicate.

-**Key Takeaway:**
+**Key Takeaway:**\

-- You need defensibility beyond just filling capability gaps in foundation models, or you risk being made obsolete by the next model update.
+Defensibility must extend beyond filling capability gaps in foundation models, or products risk obsolescence with each model update.

-- Three competitive advantages for AI products:
+**Three Competitive Advantages for AI Products:**

 - **Data Advantage:** Unique datasets that improve model performance.
 - **Technology Advantage:** Proprietary algorithms or architectures that enhance model capabilities.
 - **Distribution Advantage:** Established channels or platforms that facilitate user acquisition and retention.

 # Setting Expectations

-- How will make you measure the success of your AI product?
+- How will you measure the success of your AI product?
-- Quality metrics to measure:
+- Key quality metrics:
-  - **Accuracy:** How well does the model perform on the intended tasks?
+  - **Accuracy:** How well does the model perform on intended tasks?
-  - **Latency:** How quickly does the model respond to queries? (including TTFT
-    - Time To First Token and TPOT - Time Per Output Token)
+  - **Latency:** How quickly does the model respond to queries? (including TTFT – Time To First Token and TPOT – Time Per Output Token)
   - **Scalability:** Can the model handle increased load without performance degradation?
-  - **User Satisfaction:** Are users finding the model's outputs useful and relevant?
+  - **User Satisfaction:** Are users finding the model’s outputs useful and relevant?
-- **Cost Efficiency:** Is the model's operational cost sustainable relative to its
+- **Cost Efficiency:** Is the model’s operational cost sustainable relative to its value?

 # AI Engineering Stack

-- Application development
+- **Application Development**
   - AI Interface
-  - Prompt engineering
+  - Prompt Engineering
-  - Context construction
+  - Context Construction
   - Evaluation

-- Model development
+- **Model Development**
-  - Inference optimization
+  - Inference Optimization
-  - Dataset engineering
+  - Dataset Engineering
-  - Model and training
+  - Model Training
   - Evaluation

-- Infrastructure
+- **Infrastructure**
-  - Compute management
+  - Compute Management
-  - Data management
+  - Data Management
   - Serving
   - Monitoring

-# AI Engineering vs ML Engineering
+# AI Engineering vs. ML Engineering

 - **AI Engineering** focuses on building applications using foundation models, emphasizing prompt engineering, fine-tuning, and model evaluation.
 - **ML Engineering** involves developing and deploying machine learning models, including data preprocessing, model training, and performance optimization.

-- Model adaptation is a key aspect of AI Engineering, allowing models to be customized for specific tasks or domains.
+- Model adaptation is a key aspect of AI Engineering, enabling customization for specific tasks or domains.
 - **Model adaptation techniques:**
   - **Fine-tuning:** Adjusting a pre-trained model on a smaller, task-specific dataset.
-  - **Prompt tuning:** Modifying the input prompts to guide the model's responses.
+  - **Prompt tuning:** Modifying input prompts to guide the model’s responses.
   - **Adapter layers:** Adding small, trainable layers to a pre-trained model without modifying the entire architecture.